© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Dovecote 85m south of Netherseal Old Hall is a scheduled monument protected by Historic England under reference 1016949.
 View the official record →

-Dovecote 85m south of Netherseal Old Hall is a listed building of historical and architectural significance located in Leicestershire.
+Dovecote 85m south of Netherseal Old Hall is a historic structure of agricultural significance located in Leicestershire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016949.

 Dovecote 85m south of Netherseal Old Hall is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016949.